 Finite Difference Frequency Domain in Mathematica

 Electromagnetic problems are typically solved using one of two classes of numerical solvers.
 The first is time-domain (TD).
-The most common variation on this Finite Difference Time Domain FDTD.
-In this method, the space is discretized into a a grid of points and electromagnetic fields are evolved through time.
+The most common variation of this Finite Difference Time Domain (FDTD).
+In this method, space is discretized into a grid of points, and electromagnetic fields evolve over time.
 The next moment in time is calculated from the previous moment using only the information from the nearest points in space.
-It is a direct application of the time-domain of Maxwell's equations and reflects principles of locality in both space and causality in time.
+It directly applies the time-domain of Maxwell's equations and reflects principles of locality in both space and causality in time.
 It is very similar to how nature "calculates" electromagnetic fields.
-In fact, this method will often not converge when non-physical items are introduced into the scene.
+This method will often not converge when non-physical items are introduced into the scene.

-In contrast, the finite difference frequency domain (FD) techniques look at the scene from the point of view of a single frequency.
-The most common variation on this is Finite Element Method (FEM).
+In contrast, the frequency domain (FD) techniques look at the scene from the point of view of a single frequency.
+The most common variation on this is the Finite Element Method (FEM).
 FEM discretizes the scene into volumetric elements using polynomial functions and then seeks to minimize the unresolved energy.
-The Finite Difference Frequency Domain (FDFD) technique uses a similar hexahedral mesh as the FDTD technique.
-Using the frequency domain version of Maxwell's Equations, we can mathematically express how each point in space interacts with the other.
+The Finite Difference Frequency Domain (FDFD) technique uses a similar hexahedral mesh as the FDTD technique, but also the frequency domain version of Maxwell's Equations.
+This formulation expresses how each point in space interacts with its neiboring points.
 This creates a system of constraints which, if formulated correctly, will be equal in size to the number of unknowns in the system.
-In other words, the system is determined and square.
+In other words, the linear system is determined and square.
 Solving this problem reduces to inverting this system.

 I implemented the FDFD technique in Mathematica.
 The permittivity can be specified as a function of geometry.
 Additionally, it supports PEC, PMC and PML.
 An example output is below.